 How do I make a request?

-Your request is called a ‘Subject Access Request’ and must be in writing.
+Your request is called a ‘Subject Access Request’ and can be submitted in writing, in person or over the phone.
 This request can be submitted by post to:

 The Data Protection Officer